10 Key Questions You Must Ask On Your Next Job Interview

 job interview must known questions

-This question is designed to understand the values of your interviewer.
-It’s a bonus if the person speaking will be your direct boss.
-This will allow you to see if your values match theirs.
+This question aims to understand your interviewer’s values.
+Moreover, it’s a bonus if the person speaking will be your direct boss.
+As a result, this will allow you to see if your values match theirs.

-2. How will I be evaluated during my first three months here?
+How will you evaluate my performance during my first three months here?

-This question is designed to allow you to bond on a more personal level with your interviewer.
+The interviewer designed this question to help you bond with them on a more personal level.
 The answer will also give you unique insight into how satisfied people are with their jobs there.
 If the interviewer is slow to come up with an answer to your question, it’s a big red flag.

-This question is designed to tell you about any potential roadblocks, land mines or uncharted waters you may need to navigate.
+This question helps you identify potential obstacles, challenges, or unknowns that you might encounter.
 If they don’t have anything (or much) to offer then that’s a red flag unto itself.
 It’s possible the person you are speaking to may not fully understand the scope of the role.

-This question is designed to tell you both how the company will measure success for this position and give you greater insight as to what it will take and if you have it both on your resume and in your background.
+This question aims to tell you how the company will measure success for this position.
+Furthermore, it will provide greater insight into what it will take to succeed.
+Ultimately, this helps you determine if your resume and background align with those requirements.

-7. What is the single largest problem facing your company/this group and would I be in a position to help you solve this problem?
-This question is designed to show the interviewer that you are immediately thinking about how you can help the team, it also encourages the interviewer to envision you working at the position in their company.
+What is the single largest problem facing your company/this group?
+And would I be in a position to help you solve this problem?

 This question is all about expressing your sincere (not arrogant) confidence in your background and secure enough to discuss any weaknesses.